-- 2 boneless chicken breast halves cut into bite-size pieces
+- 2 boneless chicken breasts cut into thin, bite-size pieces

 - 1 scallion chopped

 In a small bowl, mix the cornstarch, salt, and white pepper.
-Sprinkle over the chicken, tossing to coat, and marinate at room temperature for 20 minutes.
+Sprinkle over the sliced chicken, tossing to coat, and let marinate at room temperature for 20 minutes.

-Meanwhile, in a separate small bowl, make the sauce by combining the ketchup, rice vinegar, hoisin sauce, brown sugar, and soy sauce, mixing it well.
+Meanwhile, in a separate bowl, make the sauce by combining the ketchup, rice vinegar, hoisin sauce, brown sugar, and soy sauce, and mix it well.
 Set the sauce aside.